chrisc06/MSZ-Mod-Menu/README.md

 The whole thing runs as a persistent Unity script that hooks into the game at runtime — no access to the original source code needed.

+Note: This project was developed for a local single-player Unity game with explicit developer permission, for educational and tooling purposes.

 ---

 ## What it can do